Survivor: Pearl Islands: Season summary

-Upon arrival at their next challenge, the tribes were faced with the "Outcast" twist, with the six eliminated players competing against the remaining players for a chance to return to the game.
+Upon arrival at their next challenge, the tribes were surprised by the "Outcast" tribe, consisting of the six eliminated players competing against the remaining players for a chance to return to the game.
 The Outcasts beat both Morgan and Drake in the challenge, forcing them both to go to Tribal Council and resulting in two of the Outcasts returning to the game.
 Former Drake member Burton and former Morgan castaway Lillian returned to the game, and joined the eight other castaways in forming the merged Balboa tribe.
 While Burton made up with his former tribe, Lillian's return was resented by the Morgan members.
 Lillian enacted revenge against her former tribemates, siding with the Drake alliance to eliminate Andrew.

 While the Drake alliance had the upper hand, Jon, Burton, and Lillian decided that Rupert, as the strongest member of the Drake alliance, was an immunity threat, and worked with the remaining Morgan members to blindside him from the game.
 The three navigated between the Drake and Morgan factions to take out members of both sides, until they were the dominant alliance with only five players remaining.
 Lillian was swayed by Darrah and Sandra to break up the duo of Jon and Burton, and Burton was voted out for a second time.
 In another twist, the first five jurors were able to compete for immunity with four players remaining.
 They subsequently won the competition, thus leaving no one immune; challenge threat Darrah was then eliminated.

-In the final immunity challenge, Lillian beat Jon and Sandra to secure a space in the Final Tribal Council.
+In the final immunity challenge, Lillian beat Jon and Sandra to secure a space in the final Tribal Council.
 Knowing that she would likely lose for having already been voted out of the game, she chose to take Sandra to the end for she felt Sandra deserved the victory more than Jon.
 The jury awarded Sandra the title of Sole Survivor over Lillian in a 6–1 vote.